albenakr/the-book-club/README.md

 * Stripe
         Stripe is used as payments processor.

 ## Testing

 The app has been tested for responsiveness across all sizes available throught the Dev Tools, including: Desktop, Moto G4, Galaxy S5, Pixel 2, Pixel 2 XL, iphone %/SE, 6, 7, 8, iPhone 6/7/8 +, iPhone X, iPad, iPad Pro, Surface Duo, Galaxy Fold.

 The entire application was tested continuously throughout the development, as well as extensively after deployment in the final stages of this project.

-Tests were predominantly manual and a more detailed write-up of the tests conducted can be found in the file 'tests.txt' inside the folder 'tests' within this project.
+Tests were predominantly manual and a more detailed write-up of the tests conducted can be found in the folder ['tests'](https://github.com/albenakr/the-book-club/tree/master/tests) within this project.

 ## Deployment